HoganMcDonald/bike_hud/README.md

 This will be the actual hud that responds live to the user.
 There will be a full screen speedometer, strava start button to begin tracking a ride, widget for listening to music possibly?

+## Future plans

+I would love to use this app as a jumping off point for a full smart bike setup.
+I think it would be a good platform for a whole host of features to be controlled from the hud.
+Features could include:
+- arduino tracking wheel and pedal rotation to track actual cadence and speed
+- arduino powered lights (could set automatic based on ambient light)
+- arduino turn signals that could be controlled from smart phone.
+- etc.